dmarcoux-archives/dotfiles-arch_linux/install_arch_linux.md

 TODO:
 1. SSH key to GitHub
-2. Change dotfiles repo to use SSH
-3. Clear up mozilla config, it is confusing now and not automated
+2. Clear up mozilla config, it is confusing now and not automated